Analysis | Birx both exemplifies and blames the cherry-picking which shaped the Trump presidency

 That the United States would surge beyond Italy was quickly apparent.
 Even by July, we hadn’t seen a pattern like Italy’s: It had largely suppressed the virus, but the United States never did.
 Italy’s case totals surged in the fall, passing the United States on a population-adjusted basis, but by late November the United States had again taken the lead.

 It wasn’t just behind closed doors that Birx’s claims were questionable.
-Over and over, the data she presented at White House press briefings were overly rosy or obviously misleading.
+Over and over, the data she presented at White House press briefings was overly rosy or obviously misleading.
 We documented such statements on March 27 (the day she praised Trump’s reliance on data), April 6 and April 16.
 A claim such as stating that there was a “low level of cases” in 40 percent of the country because 19 states had few cases is clearly misleading, for example, given that those 19 states represented only 7 percent of the country’s population.

 But this, too, is how the Trump White House often worked.
 Eagerness to keep Trump pointed in the right direction seems to have meant making occasional adjustments to observed reality.
-Perhaps Birx’s data, derived from the sorts of models of how the virus would progress about which Fauci repeatedly offered words of caution, were themselves flawed in ways that aided Trump.
+Perhaps Birx’s data points, derived from the sorts of models of how the virus would progress about which Fauci repeatedly offered words of caution, were themselves flawed in ways that aided Trump.
 Or maybe at times she tweaked things a bit to comport with what Trump wanted to hear.

 On May 23, for example, Birx informed reporters that the White House had determined that it was safe to return to activities like “playing golf” — something Trump, an avid golfer, hadn’t done in months but which he did again on May 24.